chapeter/NCB/README.md

 To run the the application just execute the run.py file.
 E.g. for a linux machine will be sudo python run.py

-If you need to make the application visible outside your computer, change the run.py file with your own IP.
-You can also change the port that the application will be listening.
+If you need to make the application visible outside your computer, change the run.py file with your given IP.
+You can also change the port that the application will be listening and the protocol (http or https) from the same file.